Expert-Token Resonance MoE: Bidirectional Routing with Efficiency Affinity-Driven Active Selection: Experimental Setup

 \subsection{Experimental Environment}

 The experiments are conducted on a cluster composed of Ascend 910B3 NPUs, divided into three groups: 32 NPUs (hereinafter referred to as 32N, and so on), 64N, and 256N.
 The 910B3 series NPU contains 20 AI cores with a main frequency of 1.8GHz and a theoretical computing power of 313T under fp16 precision.
 The physical High Bandwidth Memory (HBM) of the 910B3 NPU is 64G, with an HBM frequency of 1.6GHz and an HBM bandwidth of 1.6T.
 Every 8 NPUs are mounted on the same Atlas 800T A2 server, which internally adopts a fullmesh networking scheme, meaning that any two NPUs are interconnected.
-The version of the Ascend Hardware Development Kit (HDK) is 23.0.2.1, and the version of the Compute Architecture for Neural Networks (CANN) suite is 7.0.0, which is the commercial release version for Q4 2023.
-The models in this paper use ModelLink, an LLM training framework based on the Ascend architecture, and run in the torch\_npu 5.0.0 environment.